nuong-le/pacific-dataviz-2026/README.md

 This is a modelling-scope decision and should not be interpreted as a statement that these indicators are unimportant to climate policy or climate change.

+### Model result

+The forward-selection procedure identified four indicators in the final model over the common 1995–2022 period (n = 28).

+The final model achieved an adjusted R² of 0.64.

+This indicates statistical explanatory power within the observed sample;
+it should not be interpreted as evidence of causal relationships.

 ---

 # 4. Trend Model Comparison and Projections